dbrumann/invite-registration/README.md

 Usage
 -----

-Users can register on http://localhost:8000/register with an email-address, password and an invite code, they received from a previously registered user.
+Users can register on http://localhost:8000/register with an email address, password and an invite code, they received from a previously registered user.

 On successful registration a new account will be created, the invite code used